rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 Vadim Petrochenkov: Yes.

-mark-i-m: Got it :)

-mark-i-m: It looks like we have ~5 minutes left.
-This has been very helpful already, but I also have more questions.
-Shall we try to schedule another meeting in the future?

-Vadim Petrochenkov: Sure, why not.

-Vadim Petrochenkov: A thread for offline questions-answers would be good too.

-    mark-i-m:

-    A thread for offline questions-answers would be good too.

-I don't mind using this thread, since it already has a lot of info in it.
-We also plan to summarize the info from this thread into the rustc-dev-guide.

-    Sure, why not.

-Unfortunately, I'm unavailable for a few weeks.
-Would August 21-ish work for you (and @WG-learning )?

-mark-i-m: @Vadim Petrochenkov Thanks very much for your time and knowledge!

 mark-i-m: One last question: are there more hierarchies?

 Vadim Petrochenkov: Not that I know of.
 Three + the context transplantation